DeanoBurrito/northport/docs/kernel/SystemCallList.md

 - `1, ExitGracefully`: The process is being requested to close and exit on it's own.
 - `2, ExitImmediately`: A process will never actually process this event, it'll kill the process upon being being received.
 - `3, IncomingMail`: A process has received IPC mail.
+- `4, KeyEvent`: A keyboard event, forwarded from the aggregate keyboad device (all keyboards forward their inputs here).
+- `5, MouseEvent`: A mouse event, forwarded from the aggregate mouse device (all other mice forward their inputs here).

 ## 0x60 - PeekNextEvent
 Returns the header of the next pending event, without consuming it.